Devin Singletary of the New York Giants is averaging 4.7...

 It’s not something that is on Singletary’s mind, exactly.
 “I did not know that,” he told Newsday when Barkley’s winless streak was brought to his attention.
 He didn’t seize on this game as an opportunity to eclipse Barkley’s shadow with a victory, yet he didn’t deny it either.
 “That’s one way to look at it I guess,” he said.
 He smiled knowingly and said he "appreciated" being given the factoid.

-But even though Singletary has been here for only a few months and is about to get his very first taste of this high-profile, nearly-always-played-in-primetime rivalry, he understands that Giants players are measured not only by championships won but by how they fare against the Cowboys.
+But even though Singletary has been here for only a few months and is about to get his very first taste of this high-profile, nearly-always-played-in-prime time rivalry, he understands that Giants players are measured not only by championships won but by how they fare against the Cowboys.

 “There’s always something spectacular that seems to happen in these games that you remember for life, it goes down in history,” he said.
 “I’m looking forward to being part of it.”

 Singletary may not play on the same level of dynamism as Barkley, but he does have some advantages his predecessor never enjoyed in these matchups.
 Singletary is running behind an offensive line that is better than any Barkley ever saw here.
-The reconstructed group that includes centerpiece Andrew Thomas and veteran free-agent additions Jon Runyan Jr., Greg Van Roten and Jermaine Eluemunor, have been functional and adequate through the first three games, words that may sound disrespectful at first but are rosy compliments compared with the way things used to be.
-Plus all five starters – John Michael Schmitz is the center – have played every snap so far.
+The reconstructed group that includes centerpiece Andrew Thomas and veteran free-agent additions Jon Runyan Jr., Greg Van Roten and Jermaine Eluemunor, has been functional and adequate through the first three games, words that may sound disrespectful at first but are rosy compliments compared with the way things used to be.
+Plus all five starters — John Michael Schmitz is the center — have played every snap so far.

 “They’re some dogs, man, a true brotherhood,” Singletary said of his blockers.
 “They come to work.
 I respect them and love them for that.”